What is it?

 - Regular grip: bigger range and modulation, but are heavier and longer.

 - Optional grip: You choose when to use it with and without grip, good for transportation.

-Another important difference you’ll find is the amount of keys the keyboard has, anything from 37 to 49 keys, of course the more keys the instrument has, the easier it will be to play bigger ranges and the more expensive it will be.
+Another important difference you’ll find is the number of keys the keyboard has, anything from 37 to 49 keys, of course, the more keys the instrument has, the easier it will be to play bigger ranges and the more expensive it will be.

 In the middle we have something like Alesis Vortex 37 keys for $ 500 USD.

 The size goes around 2.6 x 35 x 10 In (6.7 x 89 x 25 Cm) and has a weight of around 6.6 Lbs (2.99 Kgs), which’s the size of an acoustic guitar and the weight of an electric guitar.